Probing Vector-Like Quarks at a future Muon-Proton Collider: Introduction

-While proton-proton $(\textit{pp})$ colliders like the LHC and the proposed Future Circular Collider (FCC-hh) offer high center-of-mass energies, they suffer from large QCD backgrounds that can obscure the signal of singly produced heavy quarks.
-Conversely, electron-proton $(\textit{ep})$ colliders, such as the LHeC, provide a cleaner environment but are typically limited by lower center-of-mass energies \cite{Klein}.
-In this context, the proposal of a muon-proton $(\mu p)$ collider emerges as a promising alternative.
-By colliding a high-energy muon beam with a proton beam, a $(\mu p)$ collider can achieve significantly higher center-of-mass energies than $\textit{ep}$ machines—due to the lower synchrotron radiation of muons—while maintaining a cleaner background environment compared to $\textit{pp}$ collisions \cite{Caldwell, Acar}.
+While proton-proton ($pp$) colliders like the LHC and the proposed Future Circular Collider (FCC-hh) offer high center-of-mass energies, they suffer from large QCD backgrounds that can obscure the signal of singly produced heavy quarks.
+Conversely, electron-proton ($ep$) colliders, such as the LHeC, provide a cleaner environment but are typically limited by lower center-of-mass energies \cite{Bruening2020, LHeC2023}.
+In this context, the proposal of a muon-proton ($\mu p$) collider emerges as a promising alternative \cite{IMCC2023}.
+By colliding a high-energy muon beam with a proton beam, a ($\mu p$) collider can achieve significantly higher center-of-mass energies than $ep$ machines—due to the lower synchrotron radiation of muons—while maintaining a cleaner background environment compared to $pp$ collisions \cite{Caldwell2016, Acar2017, Long2023}.
+The discovery potential is evaluated across three benchmark center-of-mass energies: 5.29 TeV, 6.48 TeV, and 9.16 TeV.
+These benchmarks represent realistic configurations for a future muon-proton collider, derived from the collision of muon beam energies of 1.0 - 3.0 TeV with proton beams from the LHC (7 TeV) and the FCC-p (14 TeV) using the relation $\sqrt{s} = 2\sqrt{E_\mu E_p}$.

-Among the various decay channels, the decay of a vector-like top partner (\textit{T}) into a \textit{W}boson and a bottom quark $(T\rightarrow Wb)$ is of particular interest.
-In many minimal extensions of the SM, this channel possesses a substantial branching ratio, often dominating over neutral current decays $(T\rightarrow Zt)$ or $T\rightarrow Ht)$ depending on the mixing parameters \cite{Simone}.
-The distinct signature of a $high_{p_{T}}$.
-Bottom quark accompanied by a W boson offers a strong handle for discriminating the signal from the Standard Model background.
-Evaluating the discovery potential of this specific topology at a future $(\mu p)$ collider is essential for planning future high-energy physics strategies.
+Among the various decay channels, the decay of a vector-like top partner ($T$) into a $W$ boson and a bottom quark ($T \to W b$) is of particular interest.
+In many minimal extensions of the SM, this channel possesses a substantial branching ratio, often dominating over neutral current decays ($T \to Zt$) or ($T \to Ht$) depending on the mixing parameters \cite{DeSimone2013}.
+The distinct signature of a high $p_T$ bottom quark accompanied by a $W$ boson offers a strong handle for discriminating the signal from the Standard Model background {\cite{Song2025}}.
+Evaluating the discovery potential of this specific topology at a future ($\mu p$) collider is essential for planning future high-energy physics strategies.

 In this work, we investigate the production and detection potential of singly produced vector-like \textit{T} quarks at a future muon-proton collider.
 We analyze the $(T\rightarrow Wb)$ decay channel across multiple benchmark center-of-mass energies, ranging from 5.29 TeV to 9.16 TeV.
 By optimizing event selection cuts and comparing the results with those expected from \textit{pp} and \textit{ep} machines, we aim to quantify the unique advantages of the $(\mu p)$ collider in probing the multi-TeV VLQ landscape.
 The primary aim of this study is to assess the discovery potential of singly produced vector-like top quarks (\textit{T}) at a future muon-proton $(\mu p)$ collider.